steevanb/symfony-form-options-builder/Documentation/optionsbuilder.md

 steevanb\FormUtils\OptionsBuilder\FooOptionsBuilder
 ===================================================

-Thisd objects offer you an object vision of generating options for FormType fields.
+This objects offer you an object vision of generating options for FormType fields.

 Usage in buildForm()
 --------------------